Are you building a great team?

 As your team and business grow, there is one essential activity which can be developed throughout the employment lifecycle and planning process which will help “speak to what others see and feel”, and get real results.

 The activity of developing outcomes focuses minds and helps to create a solution orientated culture.
 When problems occur, because your team has, in the words of Stephen Covey, “Began with the end in mind” they are more likely to quickly switch to solutions and avert risks.
-Linking outcomes around your own vision, your team vision, and the team members’ contribution creates a common thread running throughout, and this is how building a great team starts.
+Linking outcomes around your own vision, your team vision, and the team members’ contribution create a common thread running throughout, and this is how building a great team starts.

 Outcomes vs Goals

-Setting goals is essential for the team.
+Setting goals are essential for the team.
 Often, this is where the effort stops.
 Goals are about results and targets.
 An outcome is different because it’s about the impact of the results of achieving goals.

 Your financial assistant, for example, might have goals around billing, invoicing, and producing statements.
 SMART goals are set, specifying timing, quantity and quality.